FirasCh3/Scheduler/README.md

 ```
 This will build the executable that can be found in `bin/`.

-The leftover files can be removed using
+The leftover files can later be removed using
 ```console
 $ make clean
 ```